Koromix/rygel/README.md

 # Introduction

-koffi is a fast and easy-to-use FFI module for Node.js, with support for complex data types such as structs.
+Koffi is a fast and easy-to-use FFI module for Node.js, with support for complex data types such as structs.

 The following platforms __are supported__ at the moment: